sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 # 5 Warm Boot Support
 ## 5.1 Application warm boot
 Applications confirming to the warm boot, should have stored their state and compare current values against previous values.
-Such complaint application also "remembers" that it raised an event before for a specific condition.
+Such compliant application also "remembers" that it raised an event before for a specific condition.
 They would
 *  not raise alarms/events for the same condition that it raised pre warm boot
 *  clear those alarms once current state of a particular condition is recovered (by comparing against the stored state).

 ## 5.2 eventd warm boot
 Records from applications are stored in a table, called EVENTPUBSUB.
-By using table of type ProducerTable, records that are being written will be queued when the subscriber (eventd) is down.
+By using table of type ProducerTable, records that are being written will be queued when the consumer (eventd) is down.

-This is in contrast to notification producer/consumer tables which causes incoming records getting lost.

 The eventnotify from each application would write events to EVENTPUBSUB table that eventd subscribes to. eventnotify uses event-id and a local sequence-id as the key while writing records to this table.

-During normal operation, eventd receives subscription notifications whenever a new record is added to the table. eventd reads and removes records.
+During normal operation, eventd reads, processes whenever a new record is added to the table.

 When eventd is restarted, events and alarms raised by applications will be waiting in a queue while eventd is coming up.
 When eventd eventually comes back up, it reads those records in the queue.